entando/entando-docs/vuepress/docs/next/tutorials/solution/landing-page.md

 ## Entando Strapi

 The [Entando Strapi](../../tutorials/solution/strapi.md) packaged business capability (PBC) extends the versatility, flexibility and scope of the App Builder CMS by integrating Strapi into an Entando Application.
-The configuration, template and content widgets demonstrate Entando's ability to interface with best-of-breed platforms to provide the user with a variety of standard or cutting-edge tools and resources.
+The configuration, template and content widgets demonstrate Entando's ability to interface with best-of-breed platforms to provide the user with a variety of tools and resources.
 In this way, Entando facilitates development instead of imposing limitations.

 <img src="./landing-images/strapi-registration.png" width="504" height="466">